betagouv/sillon/README.md

 The following ones must be repository secrets (not environment ones) to be used during the CI/CD:

-- `NETLIFY_AUTH_TOKEN`: [SECRET]
-- `NETLIFY_SITE_ID`: [SECRET]
 - `CRISP_WEBSITE_ID`: [SECRET]

 ### Hosting & domain

-The "documentation" build is static and we chose Netlify to host it.
-Just configure the 2 environments variables you can find from the Netlify interface and you're good to go!
+The "documentation" build is static and we chose Scalingo to host it.

-_Note: you can add a custom domain easily_

 ### Crisp